leilaouahrani/Arabic-In-Domain-Cyber-Text-Corpus/README.md

 # The Arabic-In-Domain-Cyber-Text-Corpus
-The corpus  was used to explore the Automatic Short Answer Grading (ASAG) field for Arabic Language.
-The corpus was automatically obtained from texts extracted from a collection of URLs according to a list of key terms.
-Key terms are combined and queried to a search engine, which returns a list of potentially relevant URLs.
-The URLs are then inspected and validated.
-Relevant web pages are retrieved, automatically cleaned of HTML tags.
-The text is extracted and added to the corpus.

 Language Resource Reference :
 (Arabic Cyber Text Corpus, 2020).
 The Arabic In-Domain Cyber Text Corpus, V. 1.0,